Mega-Prime/ticket/user stories.md

 ## Extensions or enhancements

+* Numeric ticket IDs (or otherwise a bit more friendly than 12-byte hex strings)

 * and see a message like: "Thanks for reporting your issue, and here's a link to check on the status of it.
 We'll email you when it's resolved."

 * filter tickets by status